spartan0x117/goto/README.md

     of `goto`'s subcommands.
 - `remove <label>`: removes the entry for the specified label.
   - NOTE: for a `git_config` remove will always pull the configured repo before running.
+- `server`: Runs a server locally on port 80.
+This is intended to be used as a proxy for use in the browser.
 - `sync`: syncs with the configured remote.
 For a `json_config` this is a no-op.
 For a `git_config`, this pulls from the configured remote.

 ## Build/develop/setup locally